omsmith/small-commits-workshop/docs/slides.md

 # Goals

+Get some practice breaking up PRs:

+1. _After_ the code is written
+1. _Before_ the code is written

 ---

 # Techniques

-* Add a new class, method, property, etc
+1. Add a new class, method, property, etc
   * Test it, but don't use it
-* Add new tests to existing code
+1. Add new tests to existing code
+  * Try to avoid (or isolate) changes to production code
-* Refactor existing code
+1. Refactor existing production code
-  * Specifically to make your next change easier, safer, or smaller
+  * Specifically to make your next change(s) easier, safer, or smaller
-  * Try to limit or isolate test changes
+  * Try to limit or isolate changes to test code
   * Try to avoid (or isolate) functional changes
+1. Functional changes
-* Functional changes are smaller after you make the above non-functional changes first
+  * These get small after you've done the above
+  * Test changes are only to add new tests
+  * And new tests end up being for new production code only

 ---